reshnaz/ACADGILD_JS_Session5_Assignment4/README.md

 Using JavaScript Constructor Object & Functions

-Note: Please preview this html and hit F12 to access developer console.
+Note: Please preview the html and hit F12 to access developer console.

 Problem Statement: